junxit/us-congress-bills-117/bill.md

 ## § 8.
 Agency activities

 - **(a)** *National Science Foundation* As part of the Initiative, the National Science Foundation shall—
-  - **(1)** support research in engineering biology through individual grants, collaborative grants, and through interdisciplinary research centers;
+  - **(1)** support research in engineering biology and biomanufacturing through individual grants, collaborative grants, and through interdisciplinary research centers;
   - **(2)** support research on the environmental, legal, ethical, and social implications of engineering biology;
   - **(3)** provide support for research instrumentation, equipment, and cyberinfrastructure for engineering biology disciplines, including support for research, development, optimization and validation of novel technologies to enable the dynamic study of molecular processes in situ;
   - **(4)** support curriculum development and research experiences for secondary, undergraduate, and graduate students in engineering biology and biomanufacturing, including through support for graduate fellowships and traineeships in engineering biology; and